-Below are a few examples from a range of projects related to Data, Measurement & Reporting / Transparency in which SWI has been involved.
-For more information or to explore working with SWI on your upcoming project, contact Diane Stollenwerk at email@example.com
+Below are a few examples from a range of projects related to Data, Measurement & Reporting / Transparency in which SWL has been involved.
+For more information or to explore working with SWL on your upcoming project, contact Diane Stollenwerk at email@example.com

 MN All Payer Claims Database (APCD) Project to Develop High Value Reports for Employers